 Even though you can disable Hyper-V by following the above methods, it’s important to note that if your PC doesn’t have the hardware virtualization enabled, the Hyper-V or any other virtualization program won’t work.

-So, if you don’t want to use any virtualization programs, it’s best to disable the hardware virtualization from the BIOS.
+Therefore, if you don’t want to use virtualization programs, it’s best to turn off hardware virtualization in the BIOS.

-Do note that the options to access BIOS and disable virtualization may vary.
-You can find the options to access BIOS and disable virtualization by reviewing the support documents or taking the help of the manufacturer’s website.
+Please note that the options to access the BIOS and disable virtualization may vary.
+You can find the options to access the BIOS and turn off virtualization by reviewing the support documents or visiting the manufacturer’s website.

-These are simple methods to disable Hyper-V on the Windows operating system.
-Let us know if you need more help in disabling Hyper-V.
+These are simple methods for disabling Hyper-V on the Windows operating system.
+Let us know if you need more help.